How to Choose an Executive Coach

 Beyond qualifications, experience, and chemistry, several practical things influence whether a coaching relationship will work well.

-Session format matters more than people realize.
+Session format matters more than people realise.
 Some coaching relationships flourish in person—the coach picks up subtle cues, the physical presence creates a particular quality of attention.
 Other engagements work brilliantly via video.
 More flexibility in scheduling.
 No travel time.

 For executive coaching specifically, delivery mode influences what’s possible.
 Some work—particularly around presence, physicality, group dynamics—benefits from being in person.
 Other areas—strategic thinking, decision-making frameworks, working through complex problems—translate perfectly well to video.
 Consider what you’re working on and which format best serves those goals.